torshin5ergey/python-playground/python_generation_projects/README.md

 ## Contents

-- Each mini-project is organized into its own directory.
-- You'll find detailed README.md files within each mini-project directory.

-## How to Use

-1. Navigate to the directory of the mini-project you're interested in.
-2. Read the README.md file to understand the project.
-3. Examine the source code.

-## Mini-projects
 - [caesar_cipher](./caesar_cipher): Implements Caesar's cipher algorithm for encrypting and decrypting text.
 - [guess_the_number](./guess_the_number): Generates a random number and asks the user to guess this number.
 - [hangman](./hangman): A simple command-line version of the classic Hangman game.